Tart Cherry Pie Filling: A Retro Recipe – Revamped

 However, my mom scaled her recipe to yield enough filling to bake deep-dish style in her deep 9-inch pie plate or in her regular 10-inch pie plate and increased the cherries to 5 cups.
 (I have since added an additional cup bringing it to a whopping 6 cups!
-But, you can use 5 cups, if you’d like.)
+However, you can use 5 cups, if you prefer.)
 Her vintage recipe is unique in that it does not call for water.
 Instead, it calls for cherry juice.
 This is pure genius as the filling is made with all cherries…the fruit and the juices.

 Sarah: “I won’t be grinding my tapioca, either.
 I tried in both my food processor and with the mortar and pestle and it was just too hard!”